Asayish (Democratic Autonomous Administration of North and East Syria)

-The Internal Security Forces, also known as the Asayish in the Jazira, Euphrates, and Afrin Regions, is the police force of the autonomous regions of Rojava.
+The Internal Security Forces, also known as the Asayish is the internal security and police force in the Democratic Autonomous Administration of North and East Syria, including Jazira, Euphrates, Raqqa, and previously Afrin Regions.
 Formed in the early stages of the Syrian Civil War, it had initially been established to police areas controlled by the Kurdish Supreme Committee.
 In October 2013, the Asayish claimed to have 4,000 members; by 2017, the number had reportedly risen to over 15,000.